 Only those who have access to a matter can see who and what is on hold.

 Only those who have retention rule privileges can manage retention rules.

 Vault is fully integrated with the products it supports.
 As a result, there's no separate archive.
 If you create a retention rule that applies to all messages or files, it could potentially delete data that your users expect to keep.
 For example, if you set a default retention rule to retain all messages for 365 days, and you have no custom rules or holds, Vault deletes every message in your domain that is older than 1 year.

 The retention coverage period begins:

-- Mail and Groups—on the day the message is received by Gmail or posted to a Group.
+- Gmail and Groups—on the day the message is sent (Gmail) or posted (Groups).